-The Picture Mode panel controls the settings for the various Picture Modes that the monitor supports, and is also used for adjusting the Brightness and Black Level.
+The Picture Mode panel controls the settings for the various Picture Modes that the monitor supports, as well as adjusting the Brightness and Black Level.

-The monitor supports 5 different configurable Picture Modes, which can be quickly selected by clicking on the relevant buttons.
+The monitor supports 5 different configurable Picture Modes that can be quickly selected by clicking on the relevant buttons.